Should You Manage Your Own Investments?

 Quick!
 Before you have time to think about it, grab a piece of paper and write down the investment principles by which you operate your portfolio and the characteristics you look for in the stocks you buy.

 What’s the point of this exercise?
 If you had to think about your answer, you may be making a mistake by managing your own investments.
 It may indicate that you lack a structural framework that allows you to remain emotionally detached from your investments—a detachment that is vital if you are to make intelligent decisions based on rational analysis of a business rather than emotional reactions to changes in market prices.

 On the other hand, if you are truly an investor this exercise should take no effort or time.
 That’s because you think from a business perspective.
-As someone of the Graham and Dodd school of value investing, for example, I’m aware that stocks with certain characteristics such as low price to earnings ratios, low price to book values, high returns on tangible capital, low debt to equity ratios, and stable dividend policies have tended to outperform the market over long periods.
-These things, among others, are what I search for when I seek out potential new investments.
+As someone of the Graham and Dodd school of value investing, for example, Stocks with certain characteristics such as low price to earnings ratios, low price to book values, high returns on tangible capital, low debt to equity ratios, and stable dividend policies have tended to outperform the market over long periods.
+These things, among others, are what to look for when seeking out potential new investments.

 The list may vary by your specialty and area of interest—turnarounds, startups, oil companies, etc.

 A business is only worth the cash flows that it will generate from now until doomsday discounted back to the present value at an appropriate rate (typically the long-term U.S. Government bond plus an inflation kicker).
 If you don’t understand that sentence nor do not have the skill set to discount annuity streams, it is probably a very bad idea for you to be selecting individual investments for your portfolio.
 Without the ability to arrive at an independent, reasonable valuation you can find yourself vulnerable to unethical promoters that simply push seemingly attractive (often high-priced) initial public offerings or the like.